 There are many causes of rollover accidents involving trucks, but we’re going to focus on the four most common causes of rollover accidents according to the National Highway Traffic Safety Administration (NHTSA) and other experts:

-In order to safely negotiate a curve, the driver needs to consider the height and load of his truck as well as the configuration of the curve and the road conditions.
-Speed is often the biggest contributing factor in rollover crashes; according to one study, it contributed to 45% of such crashes.
-It’s also a big contributor to those rollovers that occur on highway exit and entrance ramps.
+In order to safely negotiate a curve, a driver needs to consider the height and load of their truck, as well as road conditions and the configuration of the curve.
+Speed is often the biggest contributing factor in rollover crashes; according to one study, it contributed to 45 percent of such crashes.
+Speed is also a big contributor to those rollovers that occur on highway exit and entrance ramps.

 Sudden Changes in Steering or Oversteering

-If a driver makes an abrupt change in steering to avoid another vehicle, or an obstacle in the road, the high center of gravity of his truck may cause it to roll over.
-Another common cause of rollover accidents is oversteering; if the truck has left the road for any reason, the driver will have to use larger steering movements to achieve the same effect on dirt or sand as when the truck was still on the pavement.
-When the commercial vehicle suddenly regains traction on pavement, these broad steering actions can lead to a sharp and large increase in lateral force causing the vehicle to rollover.
+If a truck driver makes an abrupt change in steering to avoid another vehicle or an obstacle in the road, the vehicle’s high center of gravity may cause it to roll over.
+Another common cause of rollover accidents is oversteering.
+If a truck drives off a paved roadway for any reason, the driver will have to use larger steering movements to control the vehicle on dirt or sand.
+When the commercial vehicle finally regains traction on pavement, these broad steering actions can lead to a sharp increase in lateral force, causing the vehicle to rollover.